 The application will be reviewed by the Program Director and a decision will be rendered.
 The student will then be notified in writing via email.
 The Program Director may stipulate conditions for the granting of a leave, for students while on leave and for return, including an administrative medical or psychiatric evaluation and/or a review by the appropriate faculty committee.
 Such review does not guarantee readmission.
-Students approved for return after leave in the first semester will re-start the curriculum.
-Students approved for return after leave in subsequent semesters will restart the curriculum in a manner determined by the faculty.
+Students approved for return after leave will restart the curriculum in a manner determined by the faculty.

 Leaves are granted for a maximum of one year from the date of withdrawal.
-If the student does not return after a one-year leave of absence, their matriculation may be terminated; the student would be permitted to re-apply to the Program.
+If the student does not return after a one year leave of absence, their matriculation may be terminated; the student would be permitted to re-apply to the Program.
 Extensions due to extenuating circumstances may be granted on a case-by-case basis by the Program Director.
-Students may be permitted a maximum of two leave of absences during the three-year curriculum.